 What to Expect in the First Few Days

-The early days of parenting and learning to breastfeed are both exciting and challenging.
+The early days of parenting are both exciting and challenging.
 Learning to breastfeed is new for both mothers and their babies.
-With patience and time you will find you start to get the hang of it, but for many women this does not occur instantly and it takes a few days and for some even weeks before breastfeeding runs smoothly.
+With patience, practice and spending lots of time with your baby, you will get the hang of it.
+For some women this does not occur instantly and it takes a few days or weeks before breastfeeding runs smoothly.

 Some of the reasons for this are: